Joseph Patrick was born 20 April 1872 (birth certificate number 1872/14858) in Helensville in the southern Kaipara region.

 Mr. Stanaway was born in Helensville 65 years ago.
 At 19 years of age he came to Dargaville, where he worked in different capacities, being for some time captain on one of the river rafting steamers, and later bush manager of the Lamb Timber Company.
 He was for many years secretary of the Dargaville Racing Club and also of the Hobson Acclimatization Society.
 As secretary of the Northern Wairoa Jersey Breeders’ Association he was responsible for the holding of various shows.
 For some years he was secretary of the Northern Wairoa Rugby Union, and also timekeeper for the Dargaville Boxing Association.
 Mr. Stanaway is survived by his wife and an adult family of seven sons and three daughters.

 An inquest was held and the coroner, Mr. J. A. McLean, returned a verdict that death was due to heart failure.

 He was buried at the Mt Westley Cemetery in Dargaville – Block C plot 282.

 “Joseph Patrick beloved husband of Ethel Stanaway, died 11th June 1937 aged 65 years.
 Rest in peace.”

-Ethel out lives her husband and passes away on 21 October 1970.
+Ethel out lives her husband by some 33 years, and passes away on 21 October 1970.